>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 Creating a Unifying Reception Atmosphere

-1. Make sure all sides of the couple’s traditions are represented;
+- Ensure that all aspects of the couple's traditions are represented.

 By recognising both cultures, you will be setting up your wedding guests to feel included and celebrated.

-You can create a festive atmosphere by giving nods to different customs, such as having two cakes — one traditional cake and another with a twist!
+You can create a festive atmosphere by incorporating nods to different customs, such as serving two cakes — one traditional and another with a twist, like a cake made of cheese.

-Or mix it up in subtle ways like choosing scented candles or flowers that have special meaning to both sides of the family.
+Or mix it up in subtle ways, such as choosing scented candles or flowers that hold special meaning for both sides of the family.

 And don't forget about the music selections — pick a few songs that honour both heritages.